-Due to construction of the bridge on 87 N, Altamahaw-Ossipee paddle access will only be open on weekends until further notice.
+Due to bridge construction the access will remain closed for an indeterminate time.
 Please plan your trip accordingly.

 Altamahaw Paddle Access